cobalt-org/cobalt-org.github.io/docs/deployment.md

 ---
 ## Deployment

-### Import

-To import your site to your `gh-pages` branch you can either pass a `build --import` flag when you build the site or after you have build the site with `build` you can run `import`.
-There are also some flags that can be found via `import --help`.

 ### TravisCI

 #### Project Site

 You can easily deploy a cobalt site to `gh-pages`!
 To do this with travis is also very easy.

-You will need to have rust available on travis.
-In your `travis.yml` you will need to have something similar to this:
+1. Create your `.travis.yml` file:

 ```yml
 sudo: false